green-coding-solutions/documentation/content/en/docs/prologue/philosophy-methodology.md

 ## Containerization

 We believe in the containerization of applications.
-The benefit are that the overhead is extremely small and it gives the benefit of controlling the execution, isolation and also the interfacing with the environment around it.

-Most modern applications are already containerized or can be easily brought into this format (At least for the purpose of measuring).
+The benefits are that the overhead is extremely small and it allows us to control the execution, interfacting, and environment around the application.
+Most modern applications are already containerized or can be easily brought into this format (at least for the purpose of measuring).

 Therefore the Green Metrics Tool is designed to primarily measure containerized applications.